vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-compile.md

 !!! note

-    The JAR file version changes with the release of the Nebula Java Client.
+    The JAR file version changes with the release of the NebulaGraphJava Client.
 Users can view the latest version on the [Releases page](https://github.com/vesoft-inc/nebula-java/releases).

 When migrating data, you can refer to configuration file [`target/classes/application.conf`](https://github.com/vesoft-inc/nebula-exchange/blob/master/nebula-exchange_spark_2.4/src/main/resources/application.conf).